chromaui/chromatic-docs/src/content/cypress/configure.md

 <div class="aside">

-Note: Currently, setting the viewport using `cy.viewport()` is not supported.
+ℹ️ Currently, setting the viewport using `cy.viewport()` is not supported.

 </div>